A detailed history of Preston: Part three

 Hitchin and served villagers from the village of Langley.
 As it lay near the pilgrims’ route of St Albans

-Highway (being clearly visible from the road, perched on a hillside) it also would also attract travelling
+Highway and being clearly visible from the road, perched on a hillside, it also attracted travelling

 worshippers.

-Did Prestoners worship at Minsden?
+Did Preston people worship at Minsden?
 As we will see, there is no doubt that they attended services

-there in the sixteenth century.
-However, from before Domesday, there had been a religious house at
+there in the sixteenth and seventeenth century.
+However, from before Domesday, there had been a

-Preston and the Templars had established a preceptory at the village from the end of the twelfth
+religious house at Preston and the Templars had established a preceptory in the hamlet from the end

-Perhaps Preston worshippers only drifted to Minsden when regular services at Dinsley were
+worshipped at Dinsley.
+Perhaps Preston worshippers only drifted to Minsden when regular services at

 Minsden manor was owned by Guy de Bovencourt until the King claimed it back in 1204.
 Then,